 GM supported the publication of an action-oriented, recommendation-rich report that takes a new look at distracted driving.
 The report, Directing Drivers' Attention: A State Highway Safety Office Roadmap for Combating Distracted Driving, includes a summary of the current distracted driving challenges; what the latest research tells us about risks, prevalence, public opinion and policy; the efficacy of distracted driving countermeasures; and what states and other highway safety entities are doing to address this problem.

 In October 2022, GHSA and GM announced a grant program to provide a total of $210,000 to seven SHSOs to combat distracted driving.
-Each state will receive $30,000 to implement recommended actions outlined in the distracted driving report.
-Learn more about these grants and how each state will use them by reading our news release covering the grants.
+Each state received $30,000 to implement recommended actions outlined in the distracted driving report.
+Learn more about how each state used these funds:

-- The Colorado Department of Transportation Highway Safety Office is partnering with distracted driving crash survivors to launch a video contest among high school students, focusing on the counties in the state where more than half of traffic fatalities involve distracted drivers.
+- The Colorado Department of Transportation Highway Safety Office partnered with distracted driving crash survivors to launch a video contest among high school students, focusing on the counties in the state where more than half of traffic fatalities involve distracted drivers.

-- The Kentucky Office of Highway Safety will evaluate its current distracted driving public outreach program by convening a series of focus groups to learn which distracted driving messages resonate the most with various demographic and age groups as well as how and where the messages should be delivered.
+- The Kentucky Office of Highway Safety evaluated its distracted driving public outreach program by convening a series of focus groups to learn which distracted driving messages resonate the most with various demographic and age groups as well as how and where the messages should be delivered.

-- The Maryland Highway Safety Office is bringing the fast-paced and engaging ThinkFast Interactive (TFI) program to young drivers in nine high schools in communities with the largest distracted driving problem.
+- The Maryland Highway Safety Office brought the fast-paced and engaging ThinkFast Interactive (TFI) program to young drivers in nine high schools in communities with the largest distracted driving problem.

-- The Massachusetts Office of Grants and Research, Highway Safety Division will partner with Safe Roads Alliance to make its “Kids Speaking Up for Road Safety” program available to elementary school students throughout the state.
+- The Massachusetts Office of Grants and Research, Highway Safety Division partnered with Safe Roads Alliance to make its “Kids Speaking Up for Road Safety” program available to elementary school students throughout the state.

-- The Missouri Department of Transportation is broadening its “Buckle Up Phone Down” program by working with three distinct groups: elementary school-age children, high school students and employers.
+- The Missouri Department of Transportation broadened its “Buckle Up Phone Down” program by working with three distinct groups: elementary school-age children, high school students and employers.

-- The Montana Department of Transportation will enhance its partnership with the career and technical student organization Family, Career and Community Leaders of America (FCCLA) by inviting students across the state to develop and launch local distracted driving campaigns in their communities.
+- The Montana Department of Transportation enhanced its partnership with the career and technical student organization Family, Career and Community Leaders of America (FCCLA) by inviting students across the state to develop and launch local distracted driving campaigns in their communities.

-- The Nebraska Department of Transportation is teaming up with a technology company to use digital imaging to collect accurate distracted driving information for a broad sample of Nebraska drivers.
+- The Nebraska Department of Transportation teamed up with a technology company to use digital imaging to collect accurate distracted driving information for a broad sample of Nebraska drivers.